kbelkna/Project3/entertainment.md

 `shares` are LDA_00, LDA_01, LDA_02, LDA_03, LDA_04, is_weekend,
 num_hrefs, kw_avg_min, kw_avg_max, kw_avg_avg.
 These variables will be
-studied in more depth via PCA to understand the orientation of the most variable potential predictors.
+studied in more depth via PCA to understand the orientation of the most important potential predictors.
 The code below presents the PCA analysis as part of the EDA.
+The 10 PCs displayed in the table below correspond to the most variable combination of the 10 predictors, which the PC1 has the most variation in the data, PC2 presents the second most variation and so on.
+The coefficients associated to each variable are the loadings and they give the idea of importance of that particular variable to the variance of the 10 predictor variables.
+The negative values only mean that the orientation of the weights are opposite in the same PC.
+Since the first PC has the largest variability, it is possible to say that the variables with more weights in PC1 are the most important variables for the variance of the predictors.
+This variables are supposed to present large influence on the explanation of the variance of the response variable.
+The table below show these numbers.

 ``` r
 id = which(colnames(activeTrain) %in% var_cor)